errbotio/errbot/docs/contributing.rst

 Getting help
 ============

-For general help with Err, we'd prefer you post in our `Google Plus community`_.
+For general help with Err, you can post in our `Google Plus community`_ or visit our `Gitter`_ channel.

 .. _GitHub: https://github.com/gbin/err
 .. _fork: https://github.com/gbin/err/fork